 A conversational approach, which integrates elements of grammar with skill development in listening, speaking, reading and writing.
 German cultural aspects are an integral part of the course.

 GM 121 Elementary German II

-A continuation of elementary German, with practice in pronunciation, conversation, reading and writing.
+(3 credits - Spring) A continuation of elementary German, with practice in pronunciation, conversation, reading and writing.
 Prerequisite: GM 111

 GM 211 Intermediate German I